 That said, life remains unpredictable.
 Companies change.
 Our governments are going to struggle with balancing the books increasingly in the coming years (or decades).
 Inflation will be higher.
 Interest rates will rise a bit again.
 Simply put, there are no guarantees when it comes to employment nor the financial future.

 So, commuting a pension is always an option for me in the future so I won’t close that door.
-With bond yields and interest rates so low now, commuting a pension is actually more attractive now and I’m likely to commute my pension.
+With bond yields and interest rates so low now, commuting a pension is actually more attractive now.

 3. My wife’s defined contribution pension ~ $400,000 value

 My wife is very grateful for her pension as well however she is in a contributory (defined contribution (DC)) plan.

 Based on my knowledge of low-cost indexed funds over the last decade-plus, we continue to keep her portfolio in such funds.

 Since pension inception, for about 20 years, her returns have been close to 7%.
-In the last 10 years, thanks to 35% in that U.S. index fund primarily, her returns have been well over 9%.
-For a pension, with consistently ~ 30-35% bond component, that’s pretty good.
+In the last 10 years, thanks to most of the assets in an U.S. index fund her returns have been well over 9%.
+For a pension, usually with a 20-40% bond component that’s pretty good.

 My current thinking is we take my wife’s pension assets at age 55.
 At that time, the process will be to convert her DC pension to a LIRA (Locked-In Retirement Account), and then to a LIF (Life Income Fund).